RockitBootcamp/Student-Resources/Glossary.md

 ## POST
 An [HTTP](#user-content-http) method used to send request parameters through the HTTP Headers.

+## Preprocessor
+A language that is written and then processed into another language.

 ## Query String
 The part of a URL (or URI) that passes variables from the [Client](#user-content-client) to the [Server](#user-content-server).
 Typically these variables come after the "?"
 Question Mark in the URL.
 Query String variables are a means to create a [GET](#user-content-get) HTTP request.